YanY-Henry/yany-henry.github.io/_pages/about.md

 I am currently working on:

-1. **Traffic Characteristics Analysis of the Network** under the supervision of Prof. Tong YANG at PKU.
+1. **Efficient Video Analytics** under the supervision of Prof. Eric Chi Lik LO at CUHK.
-2. **Efficient Joins on Video Data** under the supervision of Prof. Eric Chi Lik LO at CUHK.
+2. **Traffic Characteristics Analysis of the Network** under the supervision of Prof. Tong YANG at PKU.